PACTESP Resources

 Employer Assistance and Resource Network (EARN)

-U.S. DEPARTMENT OF JUSTICE LAUNCHES REDESIGNED ADA.GOV WEBSITE
+U.S. DEPARTMENT OF JUSTICE – ADA WEBSITE

 In the first redesign of the ADA website since 2002, the U.S. Department of Justice launched ADA.gov, an information and technical assistance website on the Americans with Disabilities Act.